purplemonkeyhead/Praesto-Whitepaper/README.md

 # Praesto — AI-Powered Multi-Asset Trading
-Praesto is a trading platform where users can trade **spot, perpetuals, options and futures with leverage** across **crypto, forex and synthetic/tokenized stocks** — in one place.

-The native token **$PRAESTO** powers:
+Praesto is a trading platform for spot, perpetuals, options and futures with leverage, covering crypto, forex and synthetic stocks.
+The native token **$PRAESTO** powers fee discounts, AI access, staking, governance and the unique Stake-to-Autotrade feature.
-- trading fee discounts
-- AI-assisted and AI-automated trading
-- staking → unlock auto-trading
-- governance over listings, risk and treasury
-- buyback-and-distribute from platform revenue

-👉 See the full details in [`WHITEPAPER.md`](./WHITEPAPER.md).

 ## Key Features
-- Multi-market: crypto, forex, synthetic equities
-- Multi-product: spot, perps, options, futures
+- Trade crypto, forex and stocks in one place
-- AI integrated: signals, win-probability, risk hints
+- AI integrated for probability-based trading
-- Stake-to-Autotrade: lock PRAESTO → let AI trade for you
+- Stake-to-Autotrade (let AI trade for you)
-- Value capture: trading & liquidation fees → buy back PRAESTO

-## Token
-- Name: Praesto
-- Ticker: $PRAESTO
-- Max Supply: 7,000,000,000

-## License
-MIT
+- Fee share + buyback & distribute to stakers
+- DAO-governed listings, risk and treasury

+See the full whitepaper in `WHITEPAPER.md`.